 APPLICATION

-To apply to participate in the Water and Land Use Metrics Program, please review the metrics identified in the Metrics Guidebook, select 2-3 metrics that are best suited to your community’s needs, and submit your responses to the questions in the webform linked below.
+To apply to participate in the Water and Land Use Metrics Program, communities are asked to please review the metrics identified in the Metrics Guidebook, select 2-3 metrics that are best suited to your community’s needs, and submit responses to the application questionnaire.

-Please note, in the webform you will be asked to upload letters of support from the planning department(s) and the water provider(s) that describe a commitment of participation in the project and implementation of the outcomes.
+Please note, in the questionnaire, communities are asked to upload letters of support from relevant planning department(s) and the water provider(s) that describe a commitment of participation in the project and implementation of the outcomes.

 Partners and Funders